-The Office of Multicultural Student Affairs (OMSA) would like to welcome you to Joliet Junior College and congratulate you for taking the next step in your educational journey.
-OMSA offers a variety of services to assist new students in transitioning to college life.
+The Center for Multicultural Access and Success (CMAS) would like to welcome you to Joliet Junior College and congratulate you for taking the next step in your educational journey.
+CMAS offers a variety of services to assist new students in transitioning to college life.
 Our department provides leadership opportunities, cultural enrichment, and access to resources to help you achieve your greatest potential.
 One of the many resources we have is our Peer Mentor Program.
 The program is designed to help new students learn about the school, where to go, and what to do through an assigned Peer Mentor.

 Meet Our 2020-2021 Peer Mentors Below

 "Hi!
 My name is Ally Whittenhall and I am a Peer Mentor at JJC for the 2020-2021 academic year.
 This will be my third and final year at Joliet Junior College where I will graduate with my associated in Arts Degree.
 After JJC, I plan to transfer to a four year university to major in Nursing.
 I live in Romeoville, IL.
 I am a full time student, and also have a part time job as a Certified Nurses Assistant.
 My goal is to one day work as a Nurse in a hospital.
 In my spare time I enjoy dancing and making plans with friends.
 I also like being involved at school by participating in a variety of clubs and the JJC Cheer and Dance Team.
 Some of the things that I enjoy most about JJC is that they are always offering activities, advice, and opportunities to their students.
 Overall, this school is a very welcoming environment.
 I became a Peer Mentor because I would like to contribute towards that environment.
 College can be an intimidating thought at first, but you might be surprised at how great it can be.
 I am a positive and friendly person.
 If you ever find that you have any questions or need help finding information, please let me know.
 I would be happy to help."